Memory Care Activities

 An individual receiving treatment sits near a device called a light therapy box, which gives off a bright light mimicking natural outdoor light.
 This combined with other types of treatment has been shown to ease symptoms of depression, increase levels of energy, and help regulate sleep cycles.
 Sleep disturbances, common in those with Alzheimer’s, can lead to increased agitation in the late afternoon and early evening called sundowning.

-Terra Vista maintains its own light therapy machine and provides specialized treatment area in the dedicated Sundowning room on the 2nd floor.
+Terra Vista maintains its own light therapy machine and allows residents to participate in this memory care activity in the dedicated Sundowning room on the 2nd floor.
 Further, the light therapy apparatus is mobile, allowing us to personalize its use anywhere a resident my wish.

 According to an article in the Journal of Alzheimer’s Disease, sleep and wake patterns are directly affected by the body’s circadian rhythms.
 With appropriate timing, circadian stimulation in those with Alzheimer’s can help reduce some of the symptoms of cognitive impairment and improve sleep cycles.
 This therapy helps allow individuals to remain independent for a longer period promoting a better quality of life while living with dementia.
 Light Therapy and Alzheimer’s Disease and Related Dementia: Past, Present, and Future